babel/babel/CONTRIBUTING.md

 * Add an `output.json` file with the expected parser output.
 For added convenience, if there is no `output.json` present, the test runner will generate one for you.

-After writing tests for babylon, just build it by running:
+After writing tests for babel-parser, just build it by running:

 ```sh
 $ make build